krinkinmu/krinkinmu.github.io/_drafts/2020-10-18-recurrence-relations-and-linear-algebra.md

 A^n = (S B S^{-1})^n = S B S^{-1} S B S^{-1} \ldots S B S^{-1} = S B^n S^{-1}
 $$

+> *NOTE:* it should be noted that a basis that makes *B* diagonal may not even exist.
+So we will try to find it, but no guarantees in general.

+To understand how to find a basis that makes *B* diagonal let's consider what the multiplication by diagonal *B* actually means.
+This multiplication will just scale each coordinate of the vector by a constant.

+Remember what coordinates of the vector in a basis mean?
+They mean how many basis vectors we need to take to construct the original vector from them.
+So if a linear operator matrix is diagonal in a basis, it means that the linear operator when applied to the vectors of this basis just multiplies them by a constant.
+In other words it makes them longer or shorter (it can also rotate them in the opposite direction, that what multiplication by a negative value means).

+So what we are looking for is a bunch of linearly independent vectors that when trasnformed by *A* just scale by a constant.
+We only care about non-trivial vectors that can constitute a basis, so the vector of length 0 is not good.

+Putting it in a form of equation:

+$$
+  A x = \lambda x, \text{where} \lambda \ne 0
+$$

+Vectors that satisfy this equation are called eigenvectors and the values of
+\\(\lambda\\) are called eigenvalues.

+So if we find enough linearly independent eigenvectors, we can construct a basis in which matrix *B* representing the linear operator we care about is diagonal.

+# Finding eigenvectors